calvinhaooo/Error-Simulation-in-ML/README.md

 For the regression task, the dataset we chose is `housing_price_dataset` and the time series data.

 * classification
-We chose dataset `renttherunway_final_data` as our classification dataset.
+We chose the dataset `renttherunway_final_data` as our classification dataset.
 ### Result
 1. **univariate outlier**: Function `add_univariate_outliers` in `error_generator.py` can generate univariate outlier according to a given data frame.
 We focus on two key parameters: `outlier_percentage` and `factor`.
-The first one is how many outliers u wanna inject into the dataset, the second one is to control how many times do you zoom in and out.
-Then, after injecting these errors, we can use the IQR method, the data is divided into quartiles and data points outside the range $[Q1-1.5\times IQR, Q3+1.5\times IQR]$ are labeled as outliers, where $IQR=Q3-Q1$.
+The first one is how many outliers u wanna inject into the dataset, the second one is to control how many times you zoom in and out.
+Then, after injecting these errors, we can use the IQR method, the data is divided into quartiles, and data points outside the range $[Q1-1.5\times IQR, Q3+1.5\times IQR]$ are labeled as outliers, where $IQR=Q3-Q1$.
 This function is in `data_cleaner.py` named `remove_outliers_iqr`.
 After running this, we can successfully detect and clean up most of these errors.
-The result as below shows:
+The result below shows:
 <div align=center>
    <img src="https://github.com/calvinhaooo/Error-Simulation-in-ML/assets/145265103/1a3715bf-74c4-45f2-b230-362eca432904" width="600" height="150">
    <p>The result of univariate errors</p>
 </div>

-2. **multivariate outlier**: Function `generate_multivariate_outliers` can generate a set of multivariate outliers according to a given dataframe.
-We focus on two key parameters, 'percentage' and 'factors', and test their influence to model by changing their values.
-Next, function `merge_outliers` can merge outliers and original dataset and provides a visualization after dimensionality reduction.
+2. **multivariate outlier**: The function `generate_multivariate_outliers` can generate a set of multivariate outliers according to a given data frame.
+We focus on two key parameters, 'percentage' and 'factors', and test their influence to the model by changing their values.
+Next, the function `merge_outliers` can merge outliers and the original dataset and provide a visualization after dimensionality reduction.
 <div align=center>
    <img src="https://github.com/calvinhaooo/Error-Simulation-in-ML/assets/145265103/ed14183a-f72c-428f-ac7c-5531bc58f933" width="700" height="150">
    <p>The result of multivariate errors</p>
 </div>

 3. **missing value**: You can run function `add_null_noise` in the `error_generator.py`.
 The only parameter we focus on is the null_percentage.
-We can set different percentage to research how it affects the pipleline training.
+We can set different percentages to research how it affects pipeline training.
 We choose 2 methods to clean the null noise: the first one is to throw it away, and the other is use KNN to impute these errors.
 In addition, we also change different vectorize in the pipeline.
 <div align=center>
    <img src="https://github.com/calvinhaooo/Error-Simulation-in-ML/assets/145265103/4c6a01f7-0136-4e6a-8a24-a08484ce12c2" width="600" height="150">
    <p>The result of missing value errors</p>
 </div>

 4. **Label error**:
    For label errors, we can use `modify_labels_to_negative(labels, percentage)` in `error_genertor.py` to simulate these errors.
-The experiment is based on IMDb dataset, we wanna see how label errors can influence the ML pipeline training.
-The parameter percentage we set is 25 and 50, we gonna change 25% or 50% negative labels into positive to simulate these error.
+The experiment is based on the IMDb dataset, we wanna see how label errors can influence the ML pipeline training.
+The parameter percentages we set are 25 and 50, changing 25% or 50% of negative labels into positives to simulate these errors.
 Then, we can use `clean_bc_label_error(train_data, train_labels)` to detect these errors in `data_cleaner.py`.
-Then we can get the data is pruned, and substitute it as the correct label.
-Below is the bar charts of simulating label errors and cleaning it.
-The left bar is the number of positive, the other one is Negative.
+Then we can get the data pruned, and substitute it as the correct label.
+Below are the bar charts for simulating label errors and cleaning them.
+The left bar is the number of positives, the other one is Negative.

 <center class="half">
    <img src="https://github.com/calvinhaooo/Error-Simulation-in-ML/assets/145265103/def394a3-b256-4994-8a13-f28ca7031341" width="400" height="200", alt= "Before modification">